Ahmedmostafa2000/mask_detection_model/readme.md

 - the model have the far face wearing mask issue, which also can be solved by using a face recognition before using the model
 - I didn't use the model on real time, but I am looking up to

+Upcoming updates:

 A readme update will be uploaded soon isa
 A demo will be uploaded soon
-A realtime implementation will be uploaded soon
+A realtime implementation will be uploaded
+A predict script will be uploaded